-Harm van der Wal was coming of age during the Second World War and kept an insightful diary of these formative and dramatic years of his life: the front-line fighting so close to his home, the tense hours in bomb shelters, the close calls.
-Yet he could not bring himself to read his diary again, put it aside, and got on with his life.
-Some sixty years later he realized, however, his generation had a need and a duty to talk and to tell the next generations of the suffering that war brings.
+Harm van der Wal was coming of age during the Second World War, and he kept an insightful diary of those formative and dramatic years of his life: the front-line fighting so close to his home, the tense hours in bomb shelters, the close calls.
+Yet he could not bring himself to read his diary again.
+He put it aside and got on with his life.
+Some sixty years later he realised, however, his generation had a need and a duty to talk and to tell the next generations of the suffering that war brings.
 And he opened his diary to his daughter-in-law, the mother of his grandchildren, producer Hélène Michaud.

 Producer: Hélène Michaud